 Gemma's PhD focuses on celebrities' right to privacy.
 It sets out to explore how celebrities' privacy rights are protected through the law and codes and conducts.
 She is comparing the law of the United Kingdom to the law of the United States and France.
 She aims to examine if law and case law are being consistently applied throughout these jurisdictions by examining recent case studies and conducting interviews with industry and legal experts.

 As of 2017, Gemma has been a teaching assistant on the JNL6210 Research Methods module.
-Gemma is also a teaching assistant on the JNL6027 Journalism, Globalisation and Development module alongside the JNL114 Ethical Issues in Journalism module, JNL6014 Ethics and Regulation module, JNL120 Essential Journalism Analysing News module and JNL6075 Media Freedom: European, UK and US Perspectives module.
+Gemma is also a teaching assistant on the JNL6027 Journalism, Globalisation and Development module alongside the JNL114 Ethical Issues in Journalism module, JNL6014 Ethics and Regulation, JNL120 Essential Journalism and JNL6075 Media Freedom: European, UK and US Perspectives.

-Gemma also co-organised the 1st Communication, Media and Journalism Research Group PGR/ECR Conference with fellow colleague, Jake Mason.
+Gemma also co-organised the 1st Communication, Media and Journalism Research Group PGR/ECR Conference with colleague Jake Mason.
 The conference involved receiving and processing abstract proposals, designing conference programmes and organising for a keynote speaker to attend.

 Gemma has also acted as a research assistant on projects for the Centre for Freedom of the Media (CFOM), including: ‘Examining the Impact of IPSO on Editorial Standards and Complaints’ Handling for the press regulator in the UK’ and ‘Building an African media network with the African Media Initiative.’
 While working as a research assistant, she has conducted interviews, engaged in quantitative and qualitative research, and analysed newspaper articles.